 Learning Chinese characters

 Personally, I think that the best way to learn Chinese characters is using the Skritter app.
-If you follow this link, you can sign up for a two week trial subscription (usually you’d get one).
-It uses Space Repetition System (SRS) technology that teaches you to write and recognise the characters.
+If you follow this link, you can sign up for a three week trial subscription (usually you’d get one).
+It uses Space Repetition System (in this post I explain how it works)) technology that teaches you to write and recognise the characters.
 For each character or word, the program teaches and tests writing, pinyin, word meaning, and tones.

 Skritter can also teach you Japanese characters.